vinnub/vinnub.github.io/docs/2020-02-27-quadratic_NN.md

 This looks exactly the same as before as it should.

 Finally, let's try to approximate the quadratic relationship using a neural network.
-We can do it the same way as before i.e., make each input $x$ a 1d tensor of size 2 containing the values $x$ and $x^2$, but we want to not do that since we are assuming that we do not know the functional form of the relationship.
+We can do it the same way as before i.e., make each input \\(x\\) a 1d tensor of size 2 containing the values \\(x\\) and \\(x^2\\), but we want to not do that since we are assuming that we do not know the functional form of the relationship.
 We will add the non-linearity using the Relu function.

 First let's generate some data using the same method as in the quadratic section above.